 Puppy millers create beautiful websites that make them look like loving breeders.
 The reality is quite different.

-USDA licensed breeders sell puppies to America’s pet stores.
-Many of these commercial breeders also sell through the internet.
+USDA licensed breeders sell puppies to America’s pet stores and on puppy broker websites that list thousands of puppies for sale.
 To be licensed, these breeders need only to provide the minimum care standards set by the federal Animal Welfare Act.
-For example, breeder dogs can be kept in a cage 6 inches bigger than it on all sides for life and there is no limit as to how many times they can be used to breed.
+For example, breeder dogs can be kept in a cage six inches bigger than their own size on all sides for life, and there is no limit as to how many times they can be used to breed.
 The USDA considers dogs in these facilities livestock.
-There are around 2,200 USDA licensed breeders in the US.
-Every state has commercial breeders however, there is a high concentration in Missouri, Iowa, Ohio, Oklahoma, Arkansas and Indiana.
+There are around 3,000 USDA licensed breeders in the United States.
+Every state has commercial breeders however, there are high concentrations in Missouri, Iowa, Ohio, Oklahoma, Arkansas, Pennsylvania and Indiana.
 When you buy a puppy from a USDA licensed commercial breeder it’s BUYER BEWARE!

 2. Non USDA-licensed or unregulated.
 These breeders do not hold a USDA license and depending on the state in which they are located, may or may not be subject to state laws or state inspections.
-These breeders primarily sell their puppies through misleading web sites, classified ads and large puppy selling clearing houses or online puppy broker websites.
-There are an estimated 8,000 such breeders selling online.
-When you buy a puppy from an unlicensed breeder it’s BUYER BEWARE!
+These breeders primarily sell their puppies through misleading online puppy mills, puppy broker websites such as Greenfieldpuppies.com, Puppyfind.com, Nextdaypets.com, Lancasterpuppies.com and others where hundreds of breeders list thousands of dogs for sale in one location.